Lloyd W. Bailey: Career

-Bailey, a staunch right-winger and a member of the John Birch Society, later admitted that he did not vote for Nixon because the incumbent President and candidate had announced his intention to appoint Henry Kissinger and Daniel Patrick Moynihan to government positions (who had served Democratic administrations), and had asked Chief Justice Earl Warren to stay in office through the end of June 1969.
+Bailey, a staunch right-winger and a member of the John Birch Society, later admitted that he did not vote for Nixon because the candidate had announced his intention to appoint Henry Kissinger and Daniel Patrick Moynihan to government positions (who had served Democratic administrations), and had asked Chief Justice Earl Warren to stay in office through the end of June 1969.
 Bailey stated that if altering his vote would have changed the outcome of the presidential election, he would not have done it, and that he voted for Wallace as a protest.
 He became known as a "protest elector" and is officially classified as a "faithless elector".

 Due to Bailey's actions some members of Congress, most notably Senator Edmund Muskie (D-ME) (a defeated Democratic vice presidential nominee) and Representative James O'Hara (D-MI) tried to invoke an 1887 statute under which both houses of the United States Congress may disqualify any vote by an elector that has not been "regularly given."
 However, the motion was defeated.
 Bailey was required to appear at congressional hearings regarding this case.

 Bailey's actions prompted calls for reform of the system.
 Polls at the time showed that the vast majority of Americans, over 70%, would support replacing the Electoral College with popular, direct voting as advocated by Senator Birch Bayh (D-IN), or retaining electoral votes without the electors, as proposed by Congressman Hale Boggs (D-LA).

 In 1969, in response to Bailey's vote, North Carolina passed a law requiring electors to vote for the nominee of their party.